Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 * Microsoft Defender for Cloud Apps > Activity Log

 ### Tracking and Revocation
-Microsoft is introducing new features both to the Purview Compliance portal and to the Office apps to enable tracking and revocation.
+Microsoft is introducing new features both to the Purview Compliance portal and to the Office apps to enable tracking and revocation for labeled and protected files.
 See [Track and revoke encrypted documents](https://learn.microsoft.com/en-us/purview/track-and-revoke-admin).
+Currently, the only method to confirm access to protected files is to enable document tracking beforehand.

-Note that as of October 2023, documents stored in SharePoint and OneDrive lose their ability to be tracked; for this feature to work, the document owner must download the document locally and open.
+As of October 2023, documents stored in SharePoint and OneDrive lose their ability to be tracked.
+For tracking to work, the document owner must download the document locally and open.
+Additionally, the user must have installed the [Azure Information Protection Unified Labeling client](https://learn.microsoft.com/en-us/azure/information-protection/rms-client/aip-clientv2).
 Per the [Microsoft Roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=Worldwide%20(Standard%20Multi-Tenant)&searchterms=revocation), expect new features in document tracking and revocation to be introduced in 2023 Q4.

 ### Activity Explorer
 The Activity Explorer in the Microsoft Purview Compliance portal provides a 30-day search window of label activities.
 See [Get started with activity explorer](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-activity-explorer?view=o365-worldwide) and [Labeling actions reported in Activity Explorer](https://learn.microsoft.com/en-us/purview/data-classification-activity-explorer-available-events?view=o365-worldwide).
 Activity Explorer records labeling activities, such as when a label is applied or changed or when a labeled file is read.
 For small environments, it generally takes between 3-5 minutes for an activity to appear in Activity Explorer.
 Some activities take longer than others to appear.
 For example, the `File read` activity may take 10-15 minutes.

-One item to note is that Activity Explorer only records events for users in your directory.
-For example, if external user are able to access protected documents without a guest account, e.g. through cross-tenant access settings, then Activity Explorer does not record events for those users.
+Per [Labeling actions reported in Activity Explorer](https://learn.microsoft.com/en-us/purview/data-classification-activity-explorer-available-events#sensitivity-label-applied), Activity Explorer does not record events by the RMS Service.
+Therefore, expect Activity Explorer to only show events for items that are within the scope of Microsoft Purview, e.g. SharePoint, OneDrive, Teams, Exchange Online, and managed devices.
+Activity Explorer does not record access events from documents out of this scope, e.g. protected documents opened by external users.

 ### Auditing
-Microsoft provides an auditing framework that may be used to track label access and usage.
-For E3 customers, the retention period is 180 days.
-For E5 customers, the retention period is 365 days.
+Microsoft provides an auditing framework that may be used to track label usage.
+However, events are restricted to labeling activities and do not include file access and denied events outside of sites and items managed by Microsoft Purview.
+See [Protection usage logs and Microsoft 365 unified audit log](https://learn.microsoft.com/en-us/azure/information-protection/log-analyze-usage#protection-usage-logs-and-microsoft-365-unified-audit-log).

+However, you can use two methods for accessing labeling events the audit log for sites and items managed by Microsoft Purview:
+- Microsoft Purview Compliance Audit log search
+- The Search-UnifiedAuditLog cmdlet

+See [Sensitivity label activities](https://learn.microsoft.com/en-us/purview/audit-log-activities#sensitivity-label-activities) for the events that result from using sensitivity labels with sites and items that are managed by Microsoft Purview.

-See [Sensitivity label activities](https://learn.microsoft.com/en-us/purview/audit-log-activities#sensitivity-label-activities).
-For documents accessed by the RMS service, see [Access audit logs](https://learn.microsoft.com/en-us/azure/information-protection/audit-logs#access-audit-logs).
+For logging access to documents accessed by the RMS service outside of Microsoft Purview, see [Access audit logs](https://learn.microsoft.com/en-us/azure/information-protection/audit-logs#access-audit-logs).

 Per the [FAQ](https://learn.microsoft.com/en-us/purview/audit-log-search?redirectSourcePath=%252fen-us%252farticle%252fSearch-the-audit-log-in-the-Office-365-Security-Compliance-Center-0d4d0f35-390b-4518-800e-0c7ec95e946c#frequently-asked-questions), data in the audit search is generally available within 60-90 minutes but can take up to 24 hours to appear.
 See [Before you search the audit log](https://learn.microsoft.com/en-us/purview/audit-log-search#before-you-search-the-audit-log).

-### Audit Log
+### Microsoft Purview Compliance Audit Log Search

-### Search-UnifiedAuditLog
+### Search-UnifiedAuditLog Cmdlet
 The Microsoft Purview Audit feature and `Search-UnifiedLog` cmdlet have a 90-day search window for non-E5-licensed users and a 365-day search window for E5-licensed users (see [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-solutions-overview?view=o365-worldwide#comparison-of-key-capabilities)).
 You can search up to a 10-year history if (1) the user's whose audit data is covered is assigned a 10-Year Audit Log Retention Add-on license (in addition to an E5 license) and (2) you have explicitly created an audit retention policy for longer 1 year for activities that record sensitivity label actions.
 See [Manage audit log retention policies](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-log-retention-policies?view=o365-worldwide).

 Microsoft Defender for Cloud Apps stores its activity data for 180 days (see [here](https://learn.microsoft.com/en-us/defender-cloud-apps/cas-compliance-trust#data-retention)).
 In the advanced filter use **Action type > contains > "Sensitivity"**.
 The results indicate sensitivity label actions but do not indicate the sensitivity label display name.